Why it's important

 What’s the solution?

-To combat plant pests, chemical pesticides and fungicides have become an integral part of agriculture.
-However, global trends are shifting toward reducing the use of such chemicals due to environmental and human health issues as well as the emergence of resistant pathogens.2 In response to these concerns, biocontrol has been proposed as an alternative form of pest management.
-This strategy provides a sustainable, environmentally friendly method to control plant pests by using natural enemies (eg, predators, parasitoids, pathogens, competitors) to reduce the population of harmful target species.
+Biocontrol has been proposed as a form of pest management.
+This strategy provides a sustainable method to control plant pests by using natural enemies (eg, predators, parasitoids, pathogens, competitors) to reduce the population of harmful target species.
 Fungi, in particular, have been identified as an attractive biocontrol agent as they have high reproductive rates, short regeneration times, and the ability to survive in the environment during the lean season.How we can help

 • Entomophagous biocontrol agents – kill harmful insects and mites